-Other areas that will be welcomed by the business community, include the new share based remuneration scheme for SMEs, ‘KEEP’, which could prove an effective tool for attracting and retaining key staff.
-The retention of the 9% VAT rate for tourism and hospitality sectors will also come as a welcome boost.
-However, there was little else within Budget 2018 in terms of the entrepreneurship agenda, with the current CGT entrepreneur relief remaining unchanged, and small positive changes in the earned income tax credit.
+It was unfortunate not to see the retention of the 9% VAT rate for tourism and hospitality sectors.
+2017 was officially the best ever year for tourism for the island of Ireland with 10.65 million visitors to our shores.
+The 9% VAT rate allowed Ireland to provide competitively priced services to visitors and we hope the increased VAT rate doesn’t make Ireland too expensive for potential holidaymakers and visitors from both home and abroad.
+However, there was little else within Budget 2019 in terms of the entrepreneurship agenda, with the current CGT entrepreneur relief remaining unchanged.
 Therefore, concerns will remain in relation to the ongoing disparity between the employed and self-employed, and the continued burden of high marginal rates.
 These areas shall require continued focus in the coming years and are consistently cited as barriers to entrepreneurship.

 If you have any questions on what the Budget means for you or your business, please do not hesitate to speak with your usual Deloitte tax adviser or any member of the Deloitte tax team.